Producing Documentation with appledoc

 @property(nonatomic, assign) NSUInteger trackPosition;

-Its useful to include properties in your commenting as without the commenting block the property won't be picked up as a class "Task" and won't be automatically referenced by appledoc.
+It's helpful to include properties in your commenting, as without the commenting block, the property won't be picked up as a class "Task" and won't be automatically referenced by appledoc

 Methods